 5. Fear of Heights

 It is not advisable for any person who may suffer from these conditions and under no circumstances to work at heights, even if they are treated by a medical professional.
 Some medication has side effects such as drowsiness, dizziness or blurred vision.
 These can be fatal for someone who works at heights.
+A Working at Heights Medical Certificate will be required for Working at Heights Training.

-Latest News - Inspections - Health & Safety Services - Working at Heights
+Latest News - Inspections - Health-&-Safety-Services - Working at Heights